How to Prepare Your Mobile Home Park for Sale

 - Establish a Feedback Loop: Let residents express their worries through surveys or suggestion boxes.
 Respond to their concerns to show they are valued.

-- Legal Assistance: Make sure residents can access legal resources to understand their rights and choices.
-Provide contact info for local legal help.
+- Legal Assistance:Â Ensure residents can access legal resources to understand their rights and choices.
+Provide contact information for local legal help.

 - Continuous Communication: Keep communicating.
 Regular updates and clarifications can stop misinformation and reduce anxiety.